dyna-mis/dynamis_jea/README.md

 <ol>
 <li>CGAL (>= 4.11.2)</li>
 <li>  g++ </li>
-<li> maxhs  </li>  *check the installation instruction and detailed information: http://www.maxhs.org/
+<li> maxhs  </li>  *check out the installation instruction and detailed information: http://www.maxhs.org/
 </ol>

 ## Compilation
-Compile the source with the build/build_auto.sh
+Compile the source with the build/build_auto.sh intall the maxhs solver and move the generated binary file maxhs under the root directory of this evaluation (see the file structure above)